 6:00 PM–7:00 PM East Gallery, Maison Française

-The event is co-sponsored by the Maison Française and Institute for Comparative Literature and Society.
+This event is co-sponsored by Columbia Maison Française and the History Department.